caneara/varnish/docs/pages/button.md

 - Type: `Enum (String)`
 - Default: `'opaque'`
-- Options: `'opaque'`, `'outline'`
+- Options: `'link'`, `'opaque'`, `'outline'`

-Control whether the component should use a background color or a just a border.
+Control whether the component should use a background color, a border or just text.

 When set to `'opaque'`, the background is shown.
-When set to `'outline'`, the background is hidden.
+When set to `'outline'`, the background is hidden, but a border is shown.
+When set to `'link'`, only text is shown.

 ```html
 <v-button mode="outline"></v-button>